josevitola/wazereader/README.md

 ## Acknowledgments

-* This project is based on [MapReader](https://github.com/jdnietov/mapreader) -- a Google Maps-based previous version, which only reads accidents on the map (no, I didn't know what forking was when I wrote these).
+* This project is based on [MapReader](https://github.com/jdnietov/mapreader) -- a Google Maps-based simpler version, which only reads accidents on the map (no, I didn't know what forking was when I wrote these).